 Life reveals aspects that are only visible from one particular vantage point… This itch only makes sense when you consider that it came from an early incident… something that happened and you made up a meaning and you also made up a way to fix it.

-One could say that Landmark Education has a lot going for it, but it is harsh, and compassion is totally lacking.
-Giving lip-service to compassion is not compassion...
-Obviously I am angry at Landmark...
-I spent 26 years deeply engaged in Landmark NEVER even getting a glimpse at what would set me free, what would allow me to live life with ease and grace.
-So I blame Landmark...
+One could say that Landmark Education has a lot going for it, but it is quite harsh, and compassion is totally lacking.
+Giving lip-service to compassion is not compassion… Obviously I am angry at Landmark… 26 years, all the programs several times, and yet…

 It’s true, it’s taken me another seven years to get to where I am now… with regards to clarity, and seeing deeper… deep enough to start to see results both for myself and for my students.